Genes are contained in chromosomes, which are in the cell nucleus.

 The genotype (or genome) is a person’s unique combination of genes or genetic makeup.
 Thus, the genotype is a complete set of instructions on how that person’s body synthesizes proteins and thus how that body is supposed to be built and function.

 The phenotype is the actual structure and function of a person’s body.
-The phenotype typically differs somewhat from the genotype because not all the instructions in the genotype may be carried out (or expressed).
+The phenotype is how the genotype manifests in a person—not all the instructions in the genotype may be carried out (or expressed).
 Whether and how a gene is expressed is determined not only by the genotype but also by the environment (including illnesses and diet) and other factors, some of which are unknown.

-The karyotype is the full set of chromosomes in a person’s cells.
+A karyotype is a picture of the full set of chromosomes in a person’s cells.

 Humans have about 20,000 to 23,000 genes.